 What is a personal statement?

-It's a chance for you to explain why you'd like to study a particular course or subject, and what skills and experience you have that show your passion or interest in a particular area.
+It's a chance for you to explain why you'd like to study a particular course or subject, and what skills and experience you have that show your passion or interest.

 It gives you an opportunity to sell yourself and showcase why you are the right fit for a course or vacancy.
-A good personal statement can increase your chances of success onto a course or getting an apprenticeship or job.
+A good personal statement can increase your chances of success.

 What should you include?

 What you are currently doing.
-Talk about the subjects you are studying, which ones are your favourite and why.
+Talk about the subjects you are studying, which ones are your favourites and why.

 What are you interested in doing and why.
-Talk about what area you are planning to study further and why you want to do this, future ambitions or aspirations.
+Talk about what why you are applying.
+For example, this could be because the opportunity leads to your future ambitions or aspirations.

 What skills and experience you have/you would like to gain that relate to the course(s) you are applying for.

-- Get someone to proofread a draft of your statement before you upload it checking for spelling, grammar and strcuture.
+- Get someone to proofread it, checking for spelling, grammar and structure.

-- Your personal statement is an opportunity to sell yourself - be proud of things you have done and showcase it.
+- Your personal statement is an opportunity to sell yourself - be proud of things you have done and showcase them.